Administrative Fellows Program

 For more information regarding the 2021-2022 Administrative Fellows Program, make plans to attend the informational meeting via Zoom on Wednesday, November 11, and review the “Program Description and Related Documents, Forms, and Resources” section below on this webpage.

 The Administrative Fellows Program provides professional development opportunities for faculty and staff with standing appointments.
-By serving under the mentorship of a senior level administrator, fellows receive opportunities to broaden their perspectives and experiences in higher education administration.
-The fellowship experience is designed to allow the participants to become more effective in their existing positions within the University and to provide a foundation for them to excel in future, higher-level jobs.
+By serving under the mentorship of a senior-level administrator, fellows receive opportunities to broaden their perspectives and experiences in higher education administration.
+The fellowship experience enables participants to be more effective in their current University positions and provides a foundation for them to excel in future, higher-level jobs.

 - identify faculty and staff who have the potential for effective leadership;

 - increase awareness of the complexity of issues facing higher education;

 - enhance understanding of the environment in which higher-education-related decisions are made; and

 - provide opportunities for participation in activities that facilitate an enhanced understanding of careers in higher education.